JDAI-CV/fast-reid/projects/Cross-domain-reid/README.md

 ### Unsupervised domain adaptation (UDA) on Person re-ID

-- `Direct infer` models are trained on the source-domain datasets ([source_pretrain]()) and directly tested on the target-domain datasets.
+- `Direct Transfer` models are trained on the source-domain datasets ([source_pretrain]()) and directly tested on the target-domain datasets.
 - UDA methods (`MMT`, `SpCL`, etc.) starting from ImageNet means that they are trained end-to-end in only one stage without source-domain pre-training. `MLT` denotes to the implementation of our NeurIPS-2020.